 Spirits lifted a little once we got on the road, (after a sorry stop at a Sonic Drive-In), and we had a glimpse of the Great Plains.
 Rainfall had left the soil bright red and the grass deep green, and we were back on the two lane pristine portland cement of Route 66.
 We blared our theme song on the radio and headed for Texola.

 The road architecture continued to amaze us.
-In Texola we found a hundred year old Territorial Jail where ne’er-do-wells were locked up together in the stone building.
-The door and windows were open to the August heat and the January cold.
-Miscreants were not coddled back in the day.
+In Texola we found a hundred year old Territorial Jail where ne’er-

 A few minutes later we were in Texas.
 Shamrock held a vintage Conoco and a restored Magnolia service station.
 In McLean we visited The Devil’s Rope Barbed Wire Museum, where docent Anita Sealy followed us around to make sure we signed the guest book.
 The place was a hoot, and I was amazed at the collection, the displays AND the Gift Shop.